bfairkun/LabProtocols/Cut_And_Tag.md

 ### Prepare buffers

 1. Prepare buffers.
 Same as Henikoff protocol.
-a.
-10uL ConA beads per sample
-b.
-10mL binding buffer
-c.
-200uL wash buffer per sample

-Here is a buffer calculator tool.
+> Here is an excel that you can also use to calculate buffer recipes.

 ### Prep Beads and Cells